CustomizationTheming

 CategoryWhat it controls

-typographyFont family, sizes, weights, line heights.
+typographyFont families, sizes, weights, line heights.

 spacingSpacing scale used in layouts.